 .
 To avoid having this e-mail sent to your junk, spam, or bulk folder, please set up

 What are the benefits of e-billing and online payment?

-Convenient access to bills and making payments.
+Convenient access to term details and making payments.

 Payments made online are posted to the student account immediately.

 Services are available 24 hours a day/7 days a week.